Invisible Tricorns in Real Slices of Rational Maps: Invisible tricorns and bare regions

 \begin{corollary} Let $H$ be a tongue, and $\cC_2$ be the bounded arc on $\partial H$.
 Then any neighborhood of the non-bifurcating sub-arc of $\cC_2$ intersects infinitely many distinct capture components. \end{corollary}

+\begin{remark} By \cite[Remark~6.13]{BBM3}, for a parameter in a tongue component, the dynamical root points of $U_1$ lie on $\partial\mathcal{B}^{\mathrm{imm}}_{0}\cap\partial\mathcal{B}^{\mathrm{imm}}_{\infty}$.
+The parabolic implosion techniques of this paper can be easily applied to this situation to show that the root (i.e. unbounded) arcs on the boundary of a tongue always intersect the boundary of the principal hyperbolic component $\mathcal{H}_0$. \end{remark}

 \begin{lemma} Let $H$ be a tongue, and $\cC_2$ be the bounded arc on $\partial H$.
 Let $q(h)$ be a parameter on the non-bifurcating sub-arc of $\cC_2$.
-Then $q(h)$ is a limit point of the centers of bounded tricorn components $\{H_k\}_{k=1}^\infty$. \end{lemma} \begin{proof} Pick a parameter $q(h)$ on the non-bifurcating sub-arc of $\cC_2$; i.e. $h\in(h_1,h_2)$.
+Then $q(h)$ is a limit point of the centers of bounded Tricorn components $\{H_k\}_{k=1}^\infty$. \end{lemma} \begin{proof} Pick a parameter $q(h)$ on the non-bifurcating sub-arc of $\cC_2$; i.e. $h\in(h_1,h_2)$.
 Let $\gamma$ be a curve in the Julia set of $f_{q(h)}$ connecting a point of $\partial U_1^+$ at height $u_h$ and a point of $\partial U_1^-$ at height $-u_h$.
 Note that the set of iterated pre-images of $c_{\infty}(q(h))$ are dense on the curve $\gamma$.
-Now the proof of Lemma \ref{capture_components_accumulate_4} shows mutatis mutandis that there are infinitely many parameters $q$, arbitrarily close to $q(h)$, such that some forward image of $c_0(q)$ is an iterated pre-image of $c_{\infty}(q)$.
+Now the proof of Lemma \ref{Tricorns_accumulate} shows mutatis mutandis that there are infinitely many parameters $q$, arbitrarily close to $q(h)$, such that some forward image of $c_0(q)$ is an iterated pre-image of $c_{\infty}(q)$.
 Hence for each such parameter $q$, there is some $r\in\N$ (depending on $q$) with $f_{q}^{\circ r}(c_0(q))=c_{\infty}(q)$.
 Since $f_{q}$ commutes with $\eta$, it follows that $f_{q}^{\circ r}(c_{\infty}(q))=c_0(q)$.
-Therefore, such a parameter $q$ has a self-antipodal super-attracting cycle; i.e. $q$ is the center of a tricorn component.
-This proves that $q(h)$ is a limit point of the centers of tricorn components $\{H_k\}_{k=1}^\infty$.
+Therefore, such a parameter $q$ has a self-antipodal super-attracting cycle; i.e. $q$ is the center of a Tricorn component.
+This proves that $q(h)$ is a limit point of the centers of Tricorn components $\{H_k\}_{k=1}^\infty$.

-We can now argue as in the proof of Lemma \ref{tricorns_accumulate} to conclude that if $q_k\in \overline{H_k}$ for each $k$, then all limit points of the sequence $\{q_k\}$ belong to $\cC$.
-It follows that (possibly after passing to a subsequence) each $H_k$ is a bounded tricorn component. \end{proof}
+We can now argue as in the proof of Lemma~\ref{Tricorns_accumulate} to conclude that if $q_k\in \overline{H_k}$ for each $k$, then all limit points of the sequence $\{q_k\}$ belong to $\cC_2$.
+Since tongue components are unbounded and $\cC_2$ is a bounded arc, it follows that at most finitely many $H_k$ can be tongue components.
+Hence, $q(h)$ is a limit point of the centers of bounded Tricorn components. \end{proof}